-Message from the Council Chairperson Silvia R. Jackson, Ph.D., Wisconsin Department of Corrections Reentry Director:
+Message from the Council Chairperson Silvia R. Jackson, Ph.D., Wisconsin around the Department's reentry programs with the goal to assist those persons under the Department's care a with a successful return to our communities.

 The Council on Offender Reentry was formed in 2009 to bring together diverse perspectives from throughout the state to promote successful offender reentry and recidivism reduction initiatives.
 Collaborative efforts are facilitated by appointing leaders representing key criminal justice stakeholders and relevant state agencies.